 - Counseling students from diverse backgrounds

 - Evidence based school counseling services

 Our program will provide you with the knowledge needed to take the National Counselor Exam (NCE), which can be taken prior to graduation, and by taking extra electives you may also earn certification as a School Psychological Examiner.

 This program is accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP) thru October 31, 2027.

 Program start date:

 - Summer (mid June)

-Connect with Meghan Abney, Enrollment Coordinator, for more information.
+Connect with an enrollment coordinator for more information.